Azerbaijan: Human rights and freedom

 The constitution claims to guarantee freedom of speech, but this is denied in practice.
 After several years of decline in press and media freedom, in 2014, the media environment deteriorated rapidly under a governmental campaign to silence any opposition and criticism, even while the country led the Committee of Ministers of the Council of Europe (May–November 2014).
 Spurious legal charges and impunity in violence against journalists have remained the norm.
 All foreign broadcasts are banned in the country.
 According to the 2013 Freedom House Freedom of the Press report, Azerbaijan's press freedom status is "not free", and Azerbaijan ranks 177th out of 196 countries.
 In 2025, there were 375 political prisoners in Azerbaijan.
 Radio Free Europe/Radio Liberty and Voice of America are banned in Azerbaijan.
 Discrimination against LGBT people in Azerbaijan is widespread.

-Christianity is officially recognized.
-All religious communities are required to register to be allowed to meet, under the risk of imprisonment.
-This registration is often denied.